 He didn't plan it from the very start of the series, but as things get worse and his actions cause or help cause countless deaths, he has a My God, What Have I Done? moment and decides that the only way he can truly up for all the tragedy he caused is with his own life.

 There is also considerable debate among the fandom as to whether or not he is actually dead.
-Word Of God says that they added the extra scene with C.C. and the suspiciously Lelouche like cart driver specifically to cause this debate.
+Word of God says that they added the extra scene with C.C. and the suspiciously Lelouche like cart driver specifically to cause this debate.
 So its either subverted or played straight depending on which team (alive or dead lelouche) you are on (a writer later said he was dead, but he was frustrated at being asked that question constantly, so it's still up in the air).

-Aya was supposed to die in the final episode of Weiss Kreuz Gluhen, but a manga sequel was greenlit and they retconned it so that he survived.
+Aya was supposed to die in the final episode of Weiß Kreuz Gluhen, but a manga sequel was greenlit and they retconned it so that he survived.